 Cause marketing is predicted to reach $2 billion dollars in 2016, a projected increase of 3.7% over 2015.
-As cause marketing grows, marketing departments need to be aware that certain campaigns may trigger legal obligations for both the for-profit marketer and its charitable beneficiary.
+As cause marketing grows, marketing departments need to be aware that certain campaigns may trigger legal obligations for both the for-profit marketer and its charitable partner.

 While definitions vary from state to state, in general, a “charitable sales promotion” is an advertising or sales campaign conducted by a commercial co-venturer, which represents that the purchase or use of goods or services offered by the commercial co-venturer will benefit a charitable organization or purpose.

 Generally, a commercial co-venturer is a person or entity regularly and primarily engaged in commerce (other than in connection with raising funds for charities) who conducts a “charitable sales promotion.”
 Approximately twenty-one jurisdictions regulate commercial co-venturers engaging in charitable sales promotions.
 Only six states require a registration but many others require a written contract, require certain disclosures, and impose record keeping requirements.

 Some states have broader definitions than others.
 For example, Massachusetts includes in its definition of a commercial co-venturer “any person who promotes the sale of any good or service which is advertised in conjunction with the name of any charity.”

 The states that regulate commercial co-ventures have different requirements but, in general, the legal requirements imposed by these statutes include: